When can Americans travel to Europe again? We asked 4 insiders.

 “The idea is when it’s safe, we want to go [to Europe] with you,” he says.
 “We’ve booked the tours.
 We want to do the tours, but we are going to provide the leadership and the integrity not to risk anybody’s health by doing these tours.”

-Steves says he’s hopeful for Americans to be able to return to Europe in 2021, although he’s more concerned that the businesses that make European travel so special won’t survive the economic fallout from tourism remaining on hold, not to mention the economic crisis would-be American travelers are facing at home.
+Steves says he’s hopeful that Americans will be able to return to Europe in 2021, although he’s more concerned that the businesses that make European travel so special won’t survive the economic fallout from tourism remaining on hold, not to mention the economic crisis would-be American travelers are facing at home.

 “We have more immediate needs right now, and that’s dealing with the reality of the economic division in our own society here,” Steves says.
 “When the easy money from the government runs out and this pandemic stretches on because of our inability to get a grip on it, I think are our concerns are not going to be, ‘Can I get a flight to London?’ ”